QualiSystems/devguide_source/_posts/2016-07-19-driver-deep-dive.md

 order:  6
 ---

-In this section we'll take a look at some of the design principles mechanics of Shell drivers.
+In this section we'll take a look at some of the design principles and mechanics of Shell drivers.
 To get started, we should first create a Shell project to experiment with.
 Once again we'll use ShellFoundry.